golamrabbani93/delta-quiz/README.md

 ## Homepage / Topics page

-1: If you go to the home page, you can see what will be quizzed on.
-2: Then select the programming language of your choice and start taking the quiz.3:You can take a quiz only once when taking a quiz and once the quiz is taken, you will see whether your quiz answer is correct or incorrect in the form of a notification.
+1: If you go to the home page, you can see what will be quizzed on.\ 2: Then select the programming language of your choice and start taking the quiz.\
+3:You can take a quiz only once when taking a quiz and once the quiz is taken, you will see whether your quiz answer is correct or incorrect in the form of a notification.\

 # Getting Started with Create React App